aixplain/aiXplain/README.md

 ## Support

-Raise issues for support in this same repositories.
+Raise issues for support in this repository.
 Pull requests are welcome!